Please click on a section to read more:

 The curriculum will include the following elements:

 Nature Art Location: The majority of our outdoor time will be spent at Little Mountain Park in Mount Vernon.
-It has a wonderful trail system and is near the school.
+It has an extensive trail system and the location is ideal for the proximity to Greenwood Tree.
 Alternate locations will be specified in advance.

-It will facilitate children to create a new relationship to themselves, each other, community, and nature.
-Students will gather once a month for six hours at different state and local parks in the area.
+The Outdoor Ed/Homeschool Enrichment class will facilitate children in creating a new relationship to themselves, each other, community, and nature.
+Students will gather once a month for four hours at different state and local parks in the area.
 Children will receive the experience of being outside with minimal restrictions, as well as having choices in curriculum based on their own interests.
 Teachers will offer tutorials throughout the day, letting children spend their day studying plants, animals, plant spirit medicine, primitive skills, or the ecosystem as their curiosity leads them.
 In addition, group activities of wilderness skill games and obstacle courses will help bring the participants into a more cohesive group that learns to rely on each other and the ecosystem around them.
 Individual time spent drawing, journaling, and sitting in nature will help students cultivate a sense of self amidst the life around them.
 Greenwood Tree seeks to establish diversity and age diversification to allow students to develop their abilities in leadership, working together, and self-confidence.
 A smaller student to teacher ratio will help keep the group feeling vital and alive, meeting even the most reserved or outgoing children’s needs.
 As children naturally learn to cultivate curiosity and expression, they begin to interact with everything around them in a healthier way.
 Together, we trust each other’s uniqueness as being a necessary part of life.
-Schedule for class: Bi-Monthly, Meeting Days: TBD

 WEATHER* Weather is the most unpredictable and predictable element for Outdoor Education.
 What we can count on from September to June is rain and moderate temperatures, with a little of everything else thrown in.
 So being prepared every class for these conditions is mandatory (see section below on clothing).
 We will plan on being outdoors every class.
 If the weather is absolutely miserable, we will shorten the amount of time we are outdoors.
 So please consider that some days your child will come home wet and/ or cold.
 (All within reason!)
 Please let me know if you have any thoughts or concerns about this.